-With no chance of reaching university due to financial constraints, Carl left school at the age of just sixteen, to become an apprentice locksmith.
+With no chance of reaching university due to financial constraints, Carl finished school at the age of just sixteen, to become an apprentice locksmith.

 Borgward’s apprenticeship as a locksmith soon came to a close due to the demands of the war effort in Germany, instead of joining a very large Hamburg company that produced tyres, later diversifying to produce radiators and body panels as sub-contractors for the massive Bremen based engineering giants Hansa-Lloyd,